denisgulev/aws-bootcamp-cruddur-2023/journal/week9.md

     4. make sure to NOT choose a VPC and subnets, otherwise it will not be able to communicate with github
     5. in the environment section
        1. check "Privileged - Enable this flag if you want to build Docker images or want your builds to get elevated privileges"
-       2. choose "Ubuntu" for OS (support for docker builds)
+       2. choose "Amazon Linux" for OS
        3. runtime -> standard
-       4. images -> latest available
+       4. images -> latest "aarch64" available
        5. compute -> minimum available
     6. create a "buildspec.yaml" file in the backend folder
     7. attach "codebuild-to-ecr-policy.json" to codebuild role
-    8. **for MAC users**
-       1. the python:3.10-slim should use the architecture `linux/amd64` instead of `linux/arm64`
 16. **ONCE** CodeBuild is up and tested, move back to CodePipeline
 17. click "Edit" and add a "Build" stage between "Source" and "Deploy"
 18. choose to use the CobeBuild project created earlier